NEO6667/TypeSync/README.md

 ## 🚀 Features

-- ⚡ Real-time collaboration with cursor presence
+- ⚡ **Real-time collaboration** with cursor presence, allowing multiple users to edit documents simultaneously.
-- ✅ Authentication & user management (powered by Clerk)
+- ✅ **Authentication & user management** powered by Clerk for secure access and personalized experiences.
-- 📁 Document creation, editing, and live sync
+- 📁 **Document creation, editing, and live sync** to ensure all changes are reflected instantly across collaborators.
-- 🧠 Database-backed document storage (Convex)
+- 🧠 **Database-backed document storage** using Convex, providing a robust and scalable backend.
-- 🎨 Clean and modern UI (TailwindCSS + ShadCN)
+- 🎨 **Clean and modern UI** designed with TailwindCSS and ShadCN UI for an intuitive user experience.
-- 🌐 Fast and fully serverless deployment on Vercel
+- 🌐 **Fast and fully serverless deployment** on Vercel, ensuring high availability and performance.

 ---